azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hinata %}
   That's right.
-Instead of sending them to Shiina-senpai it'd just be faster to send them to Anzu-san first.
-I'll send them and explain~.
+Instead of sending them to Shiina-senpai, it'd just be faster to send them to Anzu-san first.
+I'll send them and explain~
 {% endbubble %}

 {% bubble Niki %}